-The Department of Agriculture and Water Resources conducts surveillance and control of exotic mosquitoes within a 400m zone around and spray aircraft for insects across all Australian international air and sea ports on behalf of the Department of Health.
+The Department of Agriculture and Water Resources conducts surveillance and control of exotic mosquitoes and spray aircraft for insects across all Australian international air and sea ports on behalf of the Department of Health.

 Key Component 1 - Surveillance

 Surveillance for Aedes aegypti and Aedes albopictus can determine vector distribution, estimate vector population density, identify productive larval habitats and define spatial and temporal risk factors related to transmission.
 These are used to prioritise the locations for and timing of vector control efforts.